transferwise/eslint-config/README.md

 }
 ```

-Read more about [shared configs](https://prettier.io/blog/2019/04/12/1.17.0.html#config) especially, if you need to extend/override the default configuration.
+Read more about shared configs [here](https://prettier.io/blog/2019/04/12/1.17.0.html#config), especially if you need to extend/override the default configuration.

-This is only required if you're running `Prettier` as a file watcher in your IDE to automatically format files. `JS` files will be formatted by `eslint` even if you don't configure your IDE.

 ## Contributing